influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 {{%expand "> Restore from an incremental backup for a single database and give the database a new name" %}}

-##### Restore from an incremental backup for a single database and give the database a new name

-Your `telegraf` database was mistakenly dropped, but you have a recent backup so you've only lost a small amount of data.
+> Your `telegraf` database was mistakenly dropped, but you have a recent backup so you've only lost a small amount of data.

 If Telegraf is still running, it will recreate the `telegraf` database shortly after the database is dropped.
 You might try to directly restore your `telegraf` backup just to find that you can't restore: